niolabs/docs/docs/cli/server.md

 # Start nio server

-The `server` command will start your nio instance.
+The `server` command starts a nio instance.
 This command allows nio to be run as a foreground process or it can be run as a background process using the `-d` or `--daemon` command.

 ```bash
 nio server